IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

     - If the PVCs are not bound, (in the _XXX_ state) collect the events of all unbound PVCs.
 (See [Log collection for unbound PVCs](#log-collection-for-unbound-pvcs).)

-### Log collection for all pods and containers
+### Log collection for all CSI nodepods and their containers

+To collect logs for all nodepods, use the following commands:

+    nodepods=`kubectl get -n <namespace> pod -l app.kubernetes.io/component=csi-node --output=jsonpath={.items..metadata.name}`

+    for pod in $nodepods; kubectl logs -n <namespace> $pod -c $container > /tmp/logs_collection/${pod}_${container}.log;done;done

+### Log collection for all CSI controller containers

 To collect logs for all pods and containers, use the following commands:

-    nodepods=`kubectl get -n <namespace> pod -l app.kubernetes.io/component=csi-node --output=jsonpath={.items..metadata.name}`

-    for pod in $nodepods; do  kubectl logs -n <namespace> --all-containers $pod > logs/$pod; done
+    for container in kubectl get -n default pod ibm-block-csi-controller-0 -o jsonpath='{.spec.containers[*].name}';do kubectl logs -n default ibm-block-csi-controller-0 -c $container > /tmp/logs_collection/ibm-block-csi-controller-0_${container}.log;done

-### Log collection for all operator logs
+### Log collection for CSI operator logs
-To collect all Operator logs, use the following commands:
+To collect CSI operator logs, use the following commands:

     operatorpod=`kubectl get pods --all-namespaces |grep ibm-block-csi-operator|awk '{print $2}'`
     kubectl logs $operatorpod -n <namespace> > logs/operator

-### Log collection for all CSI component details
+### Collecting details of all CSI objects and components

-`kubectl describe all -l csi -n <namespace>`
+`kubectl describe all -l product=ibm-block-csi-driver -n <namespace>`

 For example:

-    kubectl describe all -l csi -n <namespace> > logs/describe_csi
+    kubectl describe all -l csi -n <namespace> > logs/describe_ibm-block-csi-driver

 ### Status collection for CSI pods, daemonset, and statefulset
-`kubectl get all -n <namespace>  -l csi`
+`kubectl get all -n <namespace>  -l product=ibm-block-csi-driver`

+For example:

+    kubectl get all -n <namespace> -l csi > get_all_ibm-block-csi-driver

  ### Log collection for the CSI driver controller